juhaku/loginized/README.md

 More features are planned in further releases.

+## Ubuntu users
+Default theme in Loginized app is the actual de facto from Gnome which is Blue adwaita based gnome-shell theme.
+Ubuntu overrides this theme's css file to provide different colors to login screen.
+When Default theme is used with Loginized that will use the standard from Gnome (blue adwaita).

+In order to use the Yaru as login theme with Loginized that is standard for Ubuntu see https://github.com/juhaku/loginized/wiki/Help#ubuntu-users-yaru-gnome-shell-theme

 ## Installation
 Download package that suits most for you.
  * Read install instructions from [WIKI](https://github.com/juhaku/loginized/wiki).